 Ovulation: When an egg is released from one of the ovaries.
 The egg will survive for 12-24 hours unless fertilization occurs.

-Ovulation Predictor Kits (OPKs): Testing kits that predict when ovulation is about to occur, typically by the presence of Luteinizing Hormone in urine.
+Ovulation Predictor Kits (OPKs): Testing kits that predict when ovulation is about to occur, typically by the presence of Luteinizing Hormone in the urine.

 Patch rule: One of the two rules of using FAM as birth control during anovulatory cycles: As soon as you see a change in your Basic Infertile Pattern to a wetter type of cervical fluid, you must consider yourself fertile until the evening (after 6 PM) of the 4th consecutive non-wet day after your Peak Day.